-Camille Parmesan is a professor in Integrative Biology at the University of Texas at Austin and holds the National Marine Aquarium Chair in the Public Understanding of Oceans and Human Health at University of Plymouth, UK.
+Camille Parmesan is Research Director at the French National Centre for Scientific Research and University Paul-Sabatier, a professor in Integrative Biology at the University of Texas at Austin, and holds the National Marine Aquarium Chair in the Public Understanding of Oceans and Human Health at Plymouth University, UK.

 Stefan Rahmstorf is Head of Earth System Analysis at the Potsdam Institute for Climate Impact Research.